shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

-# Accounts Linking
+# Account Linking Plugin
 ## Overview
-The Accounts Linking plugin allows users to link and delink their local account with an existing account at third-party social providers like GitHub, Facebook, and Google, or even external customer or partner SAML IDPs.
+The Account Linking plugin allows users to link and delink their local account in the Gluu Server with an existing account at third-party social providers like GitHub, Facebook, and Google, or any other pre-configured external SAML or OpenID Connect Provider.

 ## Requirements